Last updated on December 10, 2025

 Worldly Tutor | Illustration by David O'Connor.

-Any mono-green card that is an instant counts for today's rankings.
-The most common effects that green is allowed to have at instant speed are combat tricks (the classic one being Giant Growth) and fight/bite effects like Pounce and Ambuscade.
+Any mono-green card that has the instant card type counts for today's rankings.
+The most common effects that green is allowed to have at instant speed are combat tricks (the classic one being Giant Growth) and fight/bite effects like Ram Through and Bite Down.

-Some other common effects that green has at instant speed are Naturalize effects, or destroying target artifacts or enchantments, and Plummet effects, or destroying a target creature with flying.
+Some other common effects that green has at instant speed are Naturalize effects, or destroying artifacts or enchantments, and Plummet effects, which destroy creatures with flying.
+Many cards these days combine these effects, resulting in flexible cards like Airship Crash or Carnivorous Canopy.

 For the purposes of this list, I’m taking out all multicolor/hybrid cards that are also green, focusing on instants you can play with a mono-green commander.
 For example, I’ve left cards like Tear Asunder out of the list because of the black kicker cost.